Approximating class approach for empirical processes of dependent sequences indexed by functions: Examples of classes of functions

 Then, the first order term in the Hoeffding decomposition is given by

 where $g_{t}(x)=P(g(x,X_1)\leq t)$.
-For this class of functions, conditions \eqref{6i} and \eqref{6ii} are automatically satisfied.
-Condition \eqref{6iii} holds, if $g(x,y)$ is monotone in $x$.
-This is e.g.\ the case for the kernel $g(x,y)=y-x$, which arises in the study of the empirical correlation integral; see \citet{BorBurDeh01}.
+For this class of functions, conditions (i) and (ii) are automatically satisfied.
+Condition (iii) holds, if $g(x,y)$ is monotone in $x$.
+This is, for example, the case for the kernel $g(x,y)=y-x$, which arises in the study of the empirical correlation integral; see Borovkova, Burton and Dehling \cite{BorBurDeh01}.

-\begin{proposition} Let $s\ge 1$ and $\gamma>1$.
+\begin{proposition} Let $s\ge1$ and $\gamma>1$.
 Let $\mu$ be a probability measure on $\R$ such that its distribution function $F$ satisfies

 and such that $G_\mu$ is Lipschitz with Lipschitz constant $\lambda>0$.
 Then there exists a $C=C_F>0$, such that

 where $\G=\H_\alpha(\R,[0,1])$. \end{proposition}